-Venmo has made transferring cash more convenient than ever, but some scammers are using the app to steal your money.
+Payment apps have made transferring cash more convenient than ever, but some thieves are setting up Venmo scams to steal your money

 Is Venmo safe?